estev-s/CLI-Calculator/readme.md

 ﻿When learning a language for the first time I always like to start with a calculator to get a hang of the basics and syntax.

-This is a Simple fully functioning CLI Calculator.
+This is a simple CLI Calculator.

 **macOS/Windows**